ratwolfzero/hopalong_python/README.md

 ## Features

-This program comes in two versions:
+This program comes in three versions:

+Basic hopalong
-Basic hopalong Version: Calculates and displays the Hopalong attractor.
+Version: Calculates and displays the Hopalong attractor.

+Advanced Version:
-Advanced Version: The advanced version additionally tracks the pixel hit count (density) to control the rendering via the colormap and generates detailed statistics regarding pixel hit counts and their distribution.
+The advanced version additionally tracks the pixel hit count (density) to control the rendering via the colormap andgenerates detailed statistics regarding pixel hit counts and their distribution.

+Chunked version:
+Version with breaking computations into chunks to optimize memory management, thus avoiding memory swap RAM--SSD.
+Increase in speed.
+The computing time with high number of iterations (num) now increases proportionally to the number of iterations, which corresponds to the expected behavior

-Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation and trajectory image generation, this is really a revelation in terms of speed!
+Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation, trajectory image population etc.

-Using similar algorithms my Rust version is still at least twice as fast and the memory management is a dream...but still not bad for Python...
+Avoiding Numpy vectorization, parallelization with Python zip and Numba prange is obviously the fastest solution with @njit decorator and avoids race conditions caused by prange

 ## User Input